SeaburnHines/FFT/README.md

 # FFT
-fft transform from optical encoder templat
+fft transform from optical encoder template.
 This is just a little experiment